 As more and more banks suffered and could no longer lend or collect on bad loans, they went out of business and lending dried up, further exacerbating the housing crash.

-When Wall Street giant Lehman Brothers collapsed in September of 2008, the housing market officially crashed as well, and the U.S. economy, along with the rest of the world that invested in these mortgages, slid into the Great Recession in 2008.
+When Wall Street giant Lehman Brothers collapsed in September of 2008, the U.S. housing market officially crashed as well, and the U.S. economy, along with the rest of the world that invested in these mortgages, slid into the Great Recession in 2008.

 What’s Been Happening to the Housing Market Since 2008